From Government to Aspen Chamber Resort Association to the Private Sector, Aspen Takes a Lead in Sustainable Policies and Combating Climate Change

 - In being mindful about our promotion of Aspen, and switching to an educational lens, we have the opportunity to improve both the experience for visitors and locals.

-To help promote responsible tourism, ACRA adopted new programs in 2019:
+To help promote responsible tourism, ACRA has adopted the following programs:

-- They created the Aspen Pledge, an initiative with positive messages on how to visit and play in Aspen.
+- The Aspen Pledge, an initiative with positive messages on how to visit and play in Aspen.
 The Aspen Pledge was created to encourage visitors – and locals - to take ownership in maintaining Aspen’s natural beauty for generations to come.

-- For 2020, ACRA is launching a partnership with Pledge for the Wild – in order to encourage locals and visitors to support local nonprofit Independence Pass Foundation with their goal to protect Aspen’s wild surroundings.
+- In 2020, ACRA launched a partnership with Pledge for the Wild – in order to encourage locals and visitors to support local nonprofit Independence Pass Foundation with their goal to protect Aspen’s wild surroundings.

 Cleaner Air and Better Transportation